amazon-archives/aws-appsync-visualization-with-athena-app/README.md

 ![architecture](architecture.png)

+## Updates

+* 11/11/19: Updated to support multi auth with Amplify CLI.
+Requires Amplify CLI version 3.17 and above.

 ## Getting started

 For more information about this app and how to get started, please see the [blog post](https://aws.amazon.com/blogs/mobile/visualizing-big-data-with-aws-appsync-amazon-athena-and-aws-amplify/).